Calculate homicide arrest rates

 Next, you'll split the homicides into solved and unsolved categories.

-- In the Chart Properties pane, for Split by, choose Category.
+- In the Chart Properties pane, on the Data tab, for Split by, choose Category.

 The chart updates.